The \'etale local structure of algebraic stacks

 \begin{remark}[Mixed characteristic] Consider a scheme $S$, a point $s \in S$ and a linearly reductive group scheme $G_0$ over $\kappa(s)$.
 If $G_0$ is nice (e.g., if $s$ has positive characteristic), then it deforms to a nice group scheme $G' \to S'$ over an \'etale neighborhood $S' \to S$ of $s$ (\Cref{P:nice-deformations}).

-If $s$ has characteristic $0$ but there is no open neighborhood of $s \in S$ defined in characteristic $0$\footnote{This can happen even if $s \in S$ is a closed point.
-For instance, let $R$ be the localization $\Sigma^{-1} \ZZ[x]$ where $\Sigma$ is the multiplicative set generated by the elements $p+x$ as $p$ ranges over all primes.
+Deformations of linearly reductive group schemes are more subtle.
+It is possible for a schemes $S$ to have a closed point $s \in S$ of characteristic 0 which has no open neighborhood of characteristic $0$.
+For instance, let $R$ be the localization $\Sigma^{-1} \ZZ[x]$ where $\Sigma$ is the multiplicative submonoid generated by the elements $p+x$ as $p$ ranges over all primes.
 Then $S = \Spec R$ is a noetherian and excellent integral scheme, and $s = (x) \in S$ is a closed point with residue field $\QQ$ which has no characteristic $0$ neighborhood.
-Also see \Cref{SS:noetherian-counterexample}.} then $G_0$ need not deform to a linearly reductive group scheme $G \to S'$ over an \'etale neighborhood $S' \to S$ of $s$.
+Also see \Cref{SS:noetherian-counterexample}.
+In such examples, a linearly reductive group scheme $G_0$ need not deform to a linearly reductive group scheme $G \to S'$ over an \'etale neighborhood $S' \to S$ of $s$.
 For example, take $G_0=\GL_{2,\kappa(s)}$.
-However, $G_0$ does deform to a geometrically reductive embeddable group scheme over an \'etale neighborhood of $s$ (\Cref{P:deformation-linearly-reductive} and \Cref{L:approximation-reductivity}). \end{remark}
+However, $G_0$ does deform to a geometrically reductive embeddable group scheme over an \'etale neighborhood of $s$ (\Cref{P:extension-groups}). \end{remark}